A Linear-Time Variational Integrator for Multibody Systems

-Inspired by Recursive Newton-Euler Algorithm (RNEA) and Articulated Body Inertia Algorithm (ABI), we formulate the DEL equation individually for each body rather than for the entire system.
+Inspired by Recursive Newton-Euler Algorithm (RNEA) and Articulated Body Algorithm (ABA), we formulate the DEL equation individually for each body rather than for the entire system.
 By taking advantage of the recursive relations between body links, it becomes possible to evaluate the DEL function using a discrete inverse dynamics algorithm in linear-time.
-The same recursive representation is applied to approximate the inverse Jacobian using an impulse-based forward dynamics algorithm.
+The same recursive representation is applied to update the root using an impulse-based forward dynamics algorithm.
 Together with these two algorithms, we propose an $O(n)$ quasi-Newton method specialized for finding the root of DEL equation, resulting in a \emph{Linear-Time Variational Integrator}.

-We compared our method with the state-of-the-art variational integrator in generalized coordinates \cite{johnson2009scalable}.
-The results show that, for the same computation method of inverse Jacobian, the performance of our recursive evaluation of the DEL equation (linear-time DEL algorithm) is 15 times faster for a system with 10 degrees-of-freedom (DOFs) and 32 times faster for 100 DOFs.
-In the meantime, for the same evaluation method of DEL equation, the result show that the performance of our new quasi-Newton method 3.8 times faster for a system with 10 DOFs and 53 times faster for 100 DOFs.
-Further analyses show that the impulse-based Jacobian approximation contributes more than our linear-time DEL algorithm for the higher DOFs systems.
+We compare our method with the state-of-the-art variational integrator in generalized coordinates \cite{johnson2009scalable}.
+The results show that, for the same computation method of root updating, the performance of our recursive evaluation of the DEL equation (linear-time DEL algorithm) is 15 times faster for a system with 10 degrees of freedom (DOFs) and 32 times faster for 100 DOFs.
+For the same evaluation method of the DEL equation (\ie linear-time DEL algorithm), our results show that the performance of our new quasi-Newton method is 3.8 times faster for a system with 10 DOFs, and 53 times faster for 100 DOFs.
+Further analysis shows that for higher DOF systems, the impulse-based Jacobian approximation becomes increasingly more effective compared to our linear-time DEL algorithm.